-Security practices are under increasing scrutiny for human rights compliance in recent years.
-We are committed to effectively managing and administering our security programs in accordance to company policies, local and national legal requirements, and industry best practices.
-Our security teams conduct in-depth risk analysis to determine threats to our workforce within their area of operation and influence.
-Our sites are required to develop security plans in accordance with all applicable laws and regulations as well as with our Human Rights Policy and Security Policy.
-When local conditions require us to deploy armed staff, careful consideration is given to this deployment and additional safety measures and training are implemented as necessary.
+Our security teams conduct regular in-depth risk analyses to determine threats to our workforce within their areas of operation and influence.
+Our sites are required to develop and regularly review and update security plans in accordance with all applicable laws and regulations, as well as in conformity with our Human Rights Policy and Security Policy.
+When local conditions require us to deploy armed staff, careful consideration is given to this deployment, and additional safety measures and training are implemented as necessary.

 Conflict-Free Gold Standard